Child sexual abuse: Asia

 In Afghanistan, some boys are forced to participate in sexual activities with men.
 They are also termed 'dancing boys'.
 The custom is connected to sexual slavery and child prostitution.

 In Bangladesh, child prostitutes are known to take the drug Oradexon, an over-the-counter steroid, usually used by farmers to fatten cattle, to make child prostitutes look larger and older.
 Charities say that 90% of prostitutes in the country's legalized brothels use the drug.
 According to social activists, the steroid can cause diabetes and high blood pressure and is highly addictive.

-In 2007, the Ministry of Women and Child Development published the "Study on Child Abuse: India 2007."
+In 2007, the Indian Ministry of Women and Child Development published the "Study on Child Abuse: India 2007".
 It sampled 12447 children, 2324 young adults and 2449 stakeholders across 13 states.
 It looked at different forms of child abuse: physical abuse, sexual abuse and emotional abuse and girl child neglect in five evidence groups, namely, children in a family environment, children in school, children at work, children on the street and children in institutions.
 The study's main findings included: 53.22% of children reported having faced sexual abuse.
 Among them, 52.94% were boys and 47.06% girls.
 Andhra Pradesh, Assam, Bihar and Delhi reported the highest percentage of sexual abuse among both boys and girls, as well as the highest incidence of sexual assaults.
 21.90% of child respondents faced severe forms of sexual abuse, 5.69% had been sexually assaulted and 50.76% reported other forms of sexual abuse.
 Children on the street, at work and in institutional care reported the highest incidence of sexual assault.
 The study also reported that 50% of abusers are known to the child or are in a position of trust and responsibility and most children had not reported the matter to anyone.
-Despite years of lack of any specific child sexual abuse laws in India, which treated them separately from adults in case of sexual offense, the 'Protection of Children Against Sexual Offences Bill, 2011' was passed the Indian parliament on May 22, 2012, which came into force from 14 November 2012.
+Despite years of lack of any specific child sexual abuse laws in India, which treated them separately from adults in case of sexual offense, the Protection of Children Against Sexual Offences Bill, 2011 was passed the Indian parliament on May 22, 2012, which came into force from 14 November 2012.

+According to research published in 2019 India had the largest number of child sexual abuse imagery searches along with being responsible for producing a third of the worlds child sexual abuse content online.

 In Pakistan, sexual abuse of children is a problem in some madrassas.
 Child sexual abuse has also been reported in Madrassas across Bangladesh and India.

 The Kasur child sexual abuse scandal, which involved forced sex acts and an estimated 280 to 300 children, was termed the largest child abuse scandal in Pakistan's history.